Two Independence Day odysseys, one takes place in 1914, the

 Young Adult Fiction

-My work has appeared in the Ink-Filled Page, and Oregon Literary Review.
+memoir.
+My work has appeared in numerous journals, city magazines and

-and realized that my mother and a few others might be insulted or mad if I
+read it and realized that my mother and a few others might be insulted

-published that story.
-And the idea of engaging these interesting characters
+or mad.
+But the idea of engaging these interesting characters and

-and interesting places in a fictional tale was too compelling to ignore.
-So I
+interesting places in a fictional tale was too compelling to ignore.
+So I put

-put the memoir aside and wrote Nine Mile Creek.
+the memoir on my back burner and wrote Nine Mile Creek.

 Nine Mile Creek is not yet represented